 Kafka Source is an Apache Kafka consumer that reads messages from Kafka topics.
 If you have multiple Kafka sources running, you can configure them with the same Consumer Group so each will read a unique set of partitions for the topics.
+This currently supports Kafka server releases 0.10.1.0 or higher.
+Testing was done up to 2.0.1 that was the highest avilable version at the time of the release.

-Property Name Default Description channels - type The component type name, needs to be org.apache.flume.source.kafka.KafkaSource kafka.bootstrap.servers List of brokers in the Kafka cluster used by the source kafka.consumer.group.id flume Unique identified of consumer group.
+Property Name Default Description channels type - The component type name, needs to be org.apache.flume.source.kafka.KafkaSource kafka.bootstrap.servers - List of brokers in the Kafka cluster used by the source kafka.consumer.group.id flume Unique identified of consumer group.
 Setting the same id in multiple sources or agents indicates that they are part of the same consumer group kafka.topics Comma-separated list of topics the kafka consumer will read messages from. kafka.topics.regex - Regex that defines set of topics the source is subscribed on.
 This property has higher priority than kafka.topics and overrides kafka.topics if exists. batchSize 1000 Maximum number of messages written to Channel in one batch batchDurationMillis 1000 Maximum time (in ms) before a batch will be written to Channel The batch will be written whenever the first of size and time will be reached. backoffSleepIncrement 1000 Initial and incremental wait time that is triggered when a Kafka Topic appears to be empty.
 Wait period will reduce aggressive pinging of an empty Kafka Topic.
 One second is ideal for ingestion use cases but a lower value may be required for low latency operations with interceptors. maxBackoffSleep 5000 Maximum wait time that is triggered when a Kafka Topic appears to be empty.
 Five seconds is ideal for ingestion use cases but a lower value may be required for low latency operations with interceptors. useFlumeEventFormat false By default events are taken as bytes from the Kafka topic directly into the event body.
 Set to true to read events as the Flume Avro binary format.
-Used in conjunction with the same property on the KafkaSink or with the parseAsFlumeEvent property on the Kafka Channel this will preserve any Flume headers sent on the producing side. setTopicHeader true When set to true, stores the topic of the retrieved message into a header, defined by the topicHeader property. topicHeader topic Defines the name of the header in which to store the name of the topic the message was received from, if the setTopicHeader property is set to true.
-Care should be taken if combining with the Kafka Sink topicHeader property so as to avoid sending the message back to the same topic in a loop. migrateZookeeperOffsets true When no Kafka stored offset is found, look up the offsets in Zookeeper and commit them to Kafka.
-This should be true to support seamless Kafka client migration from older versions of Flume.
-Once migrated this can be set to false, though that should generally not be required.
-If no Zookeeper offset is found, the Kafka configuration kafka.consumer.auto.offset.reset defines how offsets are handled.
-Check Kafka documentation for details kafka.consumer.security.protocol PLAINTEXT Set to SASL_PLAINTEXT, SASL_SSL or SSL if writing to Kafka using some level of security.
+Used in conjunction with the same property on the KafkaSink or with the parseAsFlumeEvent property on the Kafka Channel this will preserve any Flume headers sent on the producing side. setTopicHeader true When set to true, stores the topic of the retrieved message into a header, defined by the topicHeader property.

+Property Name Default Description topicHeader topic Defines the name of the header in which to store the name of the topic the message was received from, if the setTopicHeader property is set to true.
+Care should be taken if combining with the Kafka Sink topicHeader property so as to avoid sending the message back to the same topic in a loop. kafka.consumer.security.protocol PLAINTEXT Set to SASL_PLAINTEXT, SASL_SSL or SSL if writing to Kafka using some level of security.
 See below for additional info on secure setup. more consumer security props If using SASL_PLAINTEXT, SASL_SSL or SSL refer to Kafka security for additional properties that need to be set on consumer.
 Other Kafka Consumer Properties - These properties are used to configure the Kafka Consumer.
 Any consumer property supported by Kafka can be used.
 The only requirement is to prepend the property name with the prefix kafka.consumer.
-For example: kafka.consumer.auto.offset.reset value.deserializer(org.apache.kafka.common.serialization.ByteArraySerializer).
-Modification of these parameters is not recommended.
+For example: kafka.consumer.auto.offset.reset